Belarus–Lithuania border

 The Belarus–Lithuania border is an international border almost 678.8 km in length between the Republic of Belarus (CIS member) and the Republic of Lithuania (EU member).
 It is an external border of the European Union as well as the western border of the Commonwealth of Independent States.
 379.9 km of the border is on land, while 298.9 km are on water, crossing lakes, e.g. Lake Drūkšiai and following some rivers, e.g. Dysna River and Neman River.

-Both countries follow the most basic rules of the freedoms of the air meaning for example that aircraft can fly over the border and through a country without special permission.
-However on 23 May 2021, Ryanair Flight 4978, an intra-EU flight with 171 passengers on board, crossing Belarusian airspace, was intercepted by a Belarusian MiG-29 and forced to land at Minsk Airport, where two of the passengers were arrested, which was objected by many governments and called air hijacking by a state.

-On 18 January 2023, Lithuanian government renounced the agreement signed with Belarus 16 years ago on the principles of cross-border cooperation.
+In August 2022, Lithuania completed the construction of a new border barrier to stop illegal migration.
+On 18 January 2023, the Lithuanian government renounced the agreement signed with Belarus 16 years ago on the principles of cross-border cooperation.